awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-metrics.md

 Amazon ECS provides metrics for you to monitor your resources\.
 You can measure the CPU and memory reservation and utilization across your cluster as a whole, and the CPU and memory utilization on the services in your clusters\.
 For your GPU workloads, you can measure your GPU reservation across your cluster\.

 The metrics made available will depend on the launch type of the tasks and services in your clusters\.
 If you're using the Fargate launch type for your services, CPU and memory utilization metrics are provided to assist in the monitoring of your services\.
-For the EC2 launch type, you will own and need to monitor the Amazon EC2 instances that make your underlying infrastructure\.
-Accordingly\. additional CPU, memory, and GPU reservation and CPU and memory utilization metrics are made available at the cluster, service, and task level\.
+For the EC2 launch type, Amazon ECS provides CPU, memory, and GPU reservation and CPU and memory utilization metrics at the cluster and service level\.
+You need to monitor the Amazon EC2 instances that make your underlying infrastructure separately\.

 Amazon ECS sends the following metrics to CloudWatch every minute\.
 When Amazon ECS collects metrics, it collects multiple data points every minute\.
 It then aggregates them to one data point before sending the data to CloudWatch\.
 So in CloudWatch, one sample count is actually the aggregate of multiple data points during one minute\.